BOOKS on PHILATELY

 1849 - 1935

 California Town Postmarks 1849-1935 by John H. Williams A massive work illustrating all known California Town Postmarks in full size, over 17,000, basic data on each marking and post office in addition to a monetary evaluation.
 As this is out own title we will ship to any part of the World by surface mail for this price, edition limited to 450 sets.
-1997, 1,504 pages, two volumes, cloth, with Disk $110.00 without $105.00
+1997, 1,504 pages, two volumes, cloth,$105.00

 Vermont Place Names by Esther M. Swift More detailed and of greater philatelic value than most PN books.
 A good but brief history the 1st, 2nd, etc. PM are often provided.
 The new printing is an exact reproduction of the original however the overall page size is slightly smaller and a three page biograph of the author has been added.